woeiru/lab/dot/git/readme.md

 ## Exporting Changes for Ansible

-When ready to convert to Ansible, follow these steps to ensure all changes, including untracked files, are exported:
+There are two main approaches to exporting changes: exporting all changes since the initial commit, and exporting only recent changes.
+Choose the approach that best fits your needs.

+### Approach 1: Exporting All Changes

+Use this approach when you want to export all changes since the initial commit, including untracked files:

-1. First, stage all changes, including untracked files:
+1. Stage all changes, including untracked files:
    ```
    git add -A
    ```